 This may sound complicated and can indeed be in some situations.
 Let me elaborate these theoretical considerations in an easy example as to show how the given ideas are supposed to be used.

-A unit of terminators is to deep-strike near a squad of Necron warriors.
-As the terminators will want to be sure to be able to assault the enemy in the turn following its arrival it is supposed to land within 6" of its target, that then could not foot-slog out of the 12" effective assault range of the terminators.
-But more important than deep-striking this close is the safety of the terminators who should hit secure ground (and not be destroyed due to bad scatter) with a probability of about 80%.
+A unit of Terminators is to Deep Strike near a squad of Necron warriors.
+As the Terminator squad will want to be sure to be able to assault the enemy in the turn following its arrival it is supposed to land within 6" of its target, that then could not foot-slog out of the 12" effective assault range of the Terminators.
+But more important than deep-striking this close is the safety of the Terminators who should hit secure ground (and not be destroyed due to bad scatter) with a probability of about 80%.
 The terrain is free of other units or impassable terrain.

 But regardless of this hopefully useful breakdown it is of course completely up to you to decide where you draw the line!
 Your style of play determines just how much risk you are willing to take in order to gain certain advantageous positions.